Book Your Room Direct

 To Crinan by Air, Road & Rail

-Nowadays it is possible to leave London and approx 3 hours later be at the Crinan Hotel.
-Air travel to Glasgow and Edinburgh is relatively easy these days with regular arrivals by Easyjet/British Airways.
+Nowadays it is possible to leave London and arrive at the Crinan Hotel in around three hours.
+Air travel to Glasgow and Edinburgh is straightforward with regular arrivals by Easyjet, British Airways and other airlines.

 If in doubt please call our hotel reception on 01546 830 261 for details.
 We can also give you an indication of travel times by road from other departure points.

-If you are travelling by train our nearest rail station is Oban which is approx 1 hours drive away.
+If you are travelling by train our nearest rail station is Oban which is around 1 hour's drive away.